sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Resilience

-- Circuit breakers and retries are important, whenever you perform requests to downstream services.
+- Circuit breakers and retries are important whenever you perform requests to downstream services.
 - In an event-driven architecture, most services process messages from a queue, making both of these less important.
-- For command and query endpoints, though, you might still need them.
+For command and query endpoints, though, you still need them.
-- Each service should also expose a set of management endpoints, for health checks, etc. It's important that these are exposed on a separate port, compared to the main application endpoints, so that Kubernetes can access these without exposing them to the clients at all.
-- For blocking IO operations, you'll want thread pool and bulkheads.
-An example might involve a separate thread pool and connection pool for each tenant, to talk to a SQL database.
+- For blocking IO operations, you'll want thread pools and bulkheads.
+An example might involve a separate thread pool and connection pool for each tenant, to interact with a SQL database.
 This way a tenant cannot easily influence other tenants with their activity.
+- Each service should also expose a set of management endpoints, for health checks, etc. It's important that these are exposed on a separate port, rather than on the main application port, so that Kubernetes can access these without exposing them at all to other services or over public internet.
-- Another good practice is a separate thread pool for the management endpoints, for otherwise high activity will make your application not respond to management queries and commands.
+- Another good practice is a separate thread pool for the management endpoints, for otherwise high activity will make your application not responsive to management queries and commands.

 ## Data optimizations